mattvenn/tecknet/README.md

 We also checked the charge profile, and the low voltage protection cut out voltage.

+## Conclusion

+The battery pack (for now) uses a high quality Li-Ion battery.
+It delivers at least 2500mAh which equates to 5 hours runtime for a Raspberry Pi model B.

+The low voltage drop out is perhaps slightly low at 2.5v, and our discharge test was ended at 3v.
+So you could get longer run times but possibly cause faster battery degradation in the longer term.

 ## Measurements

+#Raspberry Pi model b current test

+* Desolder battery from circuit,
+* Measure current drawn when powering Raspberry Pi model b (no peripherals).

+result = 500mA.

 #Battery discharge test

-* battery is out of circuit with charger
+* Battery is out of circuit with charger,
-* set low voltage to 3v, current to 0.5A
+* Low voltage cut off set to 3v,
-* run time test.
+* Current drawn set to 500mA.

 ![Discharge Graph](discharge.png)